instructure/instructure-ui/docs/guides/v7-upgrade-guide.md

 ### DateTimeInput

 DateTimeInput has been removed from ui-forms.
 See a **read only** example of implementing a [DateTime Input Pattern](/#TimeDate) using Select and DateInput.
+Note that it has been added back in InstUI v8.

 <!-- ///////////////////////////////////// -->
 <!-- THIS IS WHERE THE SELECT STUFF STARTS -->